sant527/python_learning/README.md

 # ws protocol does not work with nginx

 in docker open port in webapp instead of using nginx proxy if we want websockets to work

+# What's the difference between KVM, QEMU and libvirt?

+Qemu is the lowest level that emulates processor and peripherals.
+KVM is to accelerate it if the CPU has VT enabled.
+Libvirt provides a daemon and client to manipulate VMs for convenience.
+See also Difference between KVM and QEMU on Server Fault.

+## answer 2

+**Qemu** is a processor emulating virtualization software with many virtual devices support (such as HDD,RAM,sound,ethernet,USB,VGA , etc.)

+**KVM** is a kernel module which allows passing through CPU cores via **host-passthrough** without virtualizing them.
+It also allows passing through PCI devices via **vfio-pci** kernel module.

+All these passthrough functionality are possible via **IOMMU** (Input output memory mapping unit), which maps real DMA addresses to virtualized addresses so direct access becomes possible and it brings bare-metal (native) performance.
+IOMMU is a mechanism which is part software in kernel and part hardware in chipsets, featured as **VT-D** (vmx) **AMD-VI** (svm). **SR-IOV** is a chipset feature which allows splitting one PCI device to many virtual ones without performance drop via parallelized direct IO access.

+**Libvirt** is a library, allowing you to use python and other programming languages to configure virtual machines. **Virsh** is a toolkit which works in terminal to monitor and configure virtual machine settings. **Virt-manager** is VMware player like GUI as an alternative to virsh and it uses libvirt.